 Naming PAWS as a beneficiary

-- If you have a life insurance policy that is no longer needed to provide for dependants, consider naming PAWS as the beneficiary.
+- If you have a life insurance policy that is no longer needed to provide for dependents, consider naming PAWS as the beneficiary.

 - Some assets, such as IRAs and other qualified retirement plans, do not pass directly through your will and require you to name a beneficiary.
 Consider making PAWS a full or partial beneficiary.